Make a Difference – Become a HSFN volunteer!

 Volunteers can help with dog walking starting at the age of 18.

 Fundraising is a crucial in raising sufficient funding for the annual cost of our shelter operations and animal care.
 As a result we require a lot of helping hands throughout the planning process and during the event.
-Fundraisers range from small events such as tag days and dog house collections, to our large events- Wags to Whiskers, Walk for Whiskers, the Yard Sale and annual Gala.
+Fundraisers range from small events such as tag days and dog house collections, to our large events- Wags to Whiskers, Walk for Whiskers and annual Gala.
 Events are wonderful to get involved in for volunteers who would like to donate their time but may not have time each week to give.
 Tasks and shifts differ depending on event.

 Yard work/ Facility Maintenance